 1. San Diego for Beach Time

-I live in America’s Finest City and November might just be my favorite month here (although it’s also a great place to travel to in May, before summer crowds descend) and also a popular August destination in the US when the ocean water warms up.
+I live here in America’s Finest City and November might just be my favorite month here…although it’s also a great place to travel to in May before summer crowds descend.
+(It’s, of course, extremely popular for summer vacations in August when the ocean water warms up.)

 But it’s the best-kept secret for winter travel…whichever neighborhood you stay in.